MrRexZ/instagram_api_search_tags/README.md

 # Instagram API Search Tags

-A very simplistic frontend to display tags count grouped per tags from my experiment with React + Redux.
+A very simplistic frontend to display tags count grouped per tags from my experiment with React + Redux with Instagram API.

 ## Instructions to Run :